 You can already find popular brands on sale, with Click Frenzy running from November 11-14 and promising discounts of more than 50% off for members.

-Here, we tell you how to prepare for the sales season to help you get the best deals before they sell out.
+Here, we tell you how to prepare for the sales season to help you score a deal on your wish list.

 - Use comparison websites: tools like Camelcamelcamel and Price Hipster do the hard work for you, comparing prices and sales on products over time.